ISYS4283/eerd-super-subtype/README.md

 ```

 Or you could just filter on the `account_type` if you're not interested in the details.
-This query is much more efficient, and will run faster if the additional information
+This query is much more efficient because it only uses one table,
-is not necessary for your business question.
+and will run faster if the additional information is not necessary for your business question.

 ```sql
 SELECT *